denten-books/plain-text/support/stanford/response-letter/letter.md

 and without the intellectual engagement of the reviewers.
 I am deeply thankful for their time and input.

-The reports suggest a number of small but important revisions that I would like to address individually:
+The reports suggest a number of important revisions that I would like to address individually:

 - Both reports identify the strength of the book in its contribution to the study of material contexts of digital text production.
 Reader Report 1